ThomasGmeinder/LSTM_anomaly_detection/README.md

 ## Performance

-The following table compares the measured mean inference time for different Hyperparameter combinations.
+The following table compares the measured mean inference time of the tflite model for different Hyperparameter combinations.
 This was measured on Ubuntu 20.04.6 with tensorflow 2.19.0 on AMD Ryzen 7 PRO 5850U CPU running at 1.90 GHz

 | SEQ_LEN | Unrolled | Inference time (ms) |